lukeorland/maxfit/README.markdown

     usage: maxfit.py [-h] [--limit LIMIT] [--scaling_divisor SCALING_DIVISOR]
                      [--verbose]
                      [file_names [file_names ...]]

     Prints the files that comprise the best fit within the size limit.

     positional arguments:
-      file_names            files that are candidates for fitting
+      file_names            Files that are candidates for fitting.

     optional arguments:
-      -h, --help            show this help message and exit --limit LIMIT         number of bytes limit in which to find max fit --scaling_divisor SCALING_DIVISOR
+      -h, --help            show this help message and exit --limit LIMIT         The number of bytes limit in which to find the maximum fit.
+The default value is 5368709120 (5 GiB).
+      --scaling_divisor SCALING_DIVISOR
-                            reduce the complexity of the computation by dividing the limit by scale_divisor integer value.
+                            Reduce the complexity of the computation by dividing the limit by scale_divisor integer value.
+The default value is 1000000.
-      --verbose, -v         report extra info
+      --verbose, -v         Report extra info.

 # Notes
 * Be careful when adjusting the values of `LIMIT` and `SCALING_DIVISOR`.
 At